 What about states where it is banned?

 Other states have passed bans or state constitutional amendments forbidding such unions.
-Others, like Oregon, ban same-sex marriage but recognise couples married in other states.
+Some ban same-sex marriage but recognise couples married in other states.

-This meant, for example, that individuals in same-sex marriages were ineligible for benefits from federal programmes such as the Social Security pension system if their partners died.
+Under Doma, for example, individuals in same-sex marriages were ineligible for benefits from federal programmes such as the Social Security pension system and some tax allowances if their partners died.

-The other case, Hollingsworth v Perry, was filed by two lawyers, Theodore Olson and David Boies, working together on behalf of their California clients, Kristin Perry and Sandra Stier and another couple, Jeffrey Zarrillo and Paul Katami.
+Another key case, Hollingsworth v Perry of 2013, was filed by two lawyers, Theodore Olson and David Boies, working together on behalf of their California clients, Kristin Perry and Sandra Stier and another couple, Jeffrey Zarrillo and Paul Katami.